July 2023 / INVESTMENT INSIGHTS

 1. Strong upward trend in yield as the Fed tightens

 2. Long sideways consolidation in yield as the market tries to determine the level of the terminal rate for that cycle

 3. Final “blow off” move sharply higher in yield around the time of the final Fed hike

 4. Powerful decrease in yields

-Across T. Rowe Price Associates’ fixed income platform, portfolio managers and analysts collaborate extensively, seeking better investment decisions as they consider the opinions of colleagues and incorporate them into their own views.
+Across T. Rowe Price’s fixed income platform, portfolio managers and analysts collaborate extensively, seeking better investment decisions as they consider the opinions of colleagues and incorporate them into their own views.
 However, T. Rowe Price does not have a “house view,” and portfolio managers have the freedom to position their strategies in accordance with their mandates and outlooks.
-Some of our managers have taken divergent strategic positions on U.S. duration.
+Some of our managers have taken divergent strategic positions on US duration.

 The Bull Case

-U.S. Fixed Income Portfolio Manager Steve Bartolini, while cautious on near-term U.S. Treasury positioning, interprets the yield increase in early July as a potential phase three, which could lead to a major breakout toward lower rates in phase four.
-He is accordingly positive on U.S. duration in the medium to longer term.
-He sees the combination of slowing U.S. growth, lower inflation, and tight Fed monetary policy leading to lower yields and a steeper curve by the end of 2023.
+US Fixed Income Portfolio Manager Steve Bartolini, while cautious on near-term US Treasury positioning, interprets the yield increase in early July as a potential phase three, leading to a major breakout toward lower rates in phase four.
+He is accordingly positive on US duration in the medium to longer term.
+He sees the combination of slowing US growth, lower inflation, and tight Fed monetary policy leading to lower yields and a steeper curve by the end of 2023.

 The Bear Case

 On the other hand, Global Fixed Income Portfolio Manager Ken Orchard views the early July spike in the 10-year US Treasury yield as part of a prolonged phase three of yield moves, not a quick high that leads to phase four.
 He doesn’t see a catalyst for a US recession, such as an energy price spike, on the medium-term horizon.
 As a result, his outlook is for higher US Treasury yields, and his portfolios have a shorter-than-benchmark position in US duration.